 So far, I assume you have your bio and images ready, and now it’s time to follow the below-mentioned tips to make most out of it.

 Make a list of social-media sites where you need to be

-There are endless sites where you can have your online-presence, but there are only few sites where you need to be active atleast once a day.
-For example, I have profile on all sites like Delicious, Digg, StumbleUpon but I’m not active there.
+There are endless sites where you can have your online presence, but there are only a few sites where you need to be active at least once a day.
+For example, I have the profile on all sites like Delicious, Digg, StumbleUpon but I’m not active there.
 Where as, on sites like Facebook, Twitter, G+, LinkedIn I’m very active.
 If you are starting for the first time, it’s good to have your presence on all the sites.
 One important thing to remember is, have a unique handle.
 You can find me with the handle @denharsh or @shoutmeloud everywhere.
 You can take help of online tool call knowem to check your username availability on all social-media platform.
-More over, this will also help you to discover list of social-media and bookmarking sites, where you can create your online profile.
-If you are a busy person, you can hire a freelancer or simply use knowem pro service to create your social-media profile.
+More over, this will also help you to discover the list of social media and bookmarking sites, where you can create your online profile.
+If you are a busy person, you can hire a freelancer or simply use knowem pro service to create your social media profile.
 My suggestion would be: Do it yourself.
-In 1-2 hour, you will be creating digital presence for rest of your life.
+In 1-2 hour, you will be creating the digital presence for the rest of your life.

 - Google plus